erikandersson96/first-milestone/README.md

 **Changes:**
 * As you can see, I choose to only use three pages instead of four pages.
 Firstly that is because I didn’t find myself satisfied with the looks of including a video on the `“How it works”` page and secondly I didn’t find a video that suited me well enough.
 Therefore I felt that a fourth page (third page in the wireframes) felt unnecessary.

-* I also choose to with `another` background image than the one you can see from the wireframes.
+* I also choose to go with `another` background image than the one you can see from the wireframes.
 I will discuss this later down in the `Media section`.

 * The logo is also different.
 I discuss this as well in the `Website Design section`.